 After the first two steps up on the wall I felt my legs shaking so hard that I had to take a deep breath and tell my brain to shut up.
 There was just no room for panic on this wall.
 It was better after that I was extremely focused.
 When I got around the overhanging rock I noticed that I had forgotten to change the carabiners to the new line.
 I had to go back around the bend and was so grateful that Sinsay was right there and helped me.
 When I finally pulled myself up on the ledge which was halfway through the via ferrata I was exhilarated and happy.
 A couple minutes later Dudley also made it to the halfway point.

 After a short break we started on the second half which was a lot better since it didn’t involve any horizontal climbing.
 My problem was though that Suzanne with the guides were right behind me and her front guide grabbed my foot to let me know that I had to hurry.
 Suzanne was getting more and more hysterical and they needed me out of the way.
 This of course put pressure on me which I hated on the vertical climb.
 Eventually I made it to the top and couldn’t have been prouder of myself.
 I did it on my own, unbelievable!

 More trekking waited on top of the wall for us and after another two hours we arrived at the point where we had started the day before.

 We had a short rest to take off all the gear and to just breathe evenly again.
-Our two day adventure had come to an end and we were all more than happy to have survived it.
+Our two-day adventure with Green Discovery Laos had come to an end.
+And we were all more than happy to have survived it.
 I had never felt more alive than at the top of this wall.
 Not sure though if I will ever go on a via ferrata again.
 Yours, Pollybert